KrazedKirb/EngineerTweaksV2/README.md

 - Bombardier now grants one Tier 2 Frag and one Tier 2 Fire bomb at the start of the level.

-- Bombardier now increases bomb explosion radius and fire duration by 25%.

 - Piston Power now removes Overcharge slowdown (plus more later probably).

 ## Known Issues: